AdobeDocs/analytics.en/help/implement/vars/functions/registerposttrackcallback.md

 ## s.registerPostTrackCallback in AppMeasurement and Launch custom code editor

 The `s.registerPostTrackCallback` is a function that takes a function as its only argument.
-The nested function runs just before an image request is sent.
+The nested function runs immediately after an image request is successfully sent.

 ```js
 s.registerPostTrackCallback(function(){/* Desired code */});